mostafa-abokhadra/backEndRef/passport.js/1-Oauth.md

 4. return cb(null, user);
     - This line calls the callback function with null as the error argument and the user object as the user argument.
     - This indicates that authentication was successful and the authenticated user is ready to be used in the application.

+### adding session support to maintain state
+When a user signs in to the app with Google, they are redirected to Google.
+Google takes care of authenticating the user and then redirects them back to the app.
+For security reasons, it is important that state is maintained and validated between these two redirects.